-Practical tips – Best time to visit Peles castle
+Practical tips – The best time to visit Peles castle

 It is desirable to avoid visiting Peles castle during weekends in the warm season as it is very crowded and you can wait too long to enter.
 Also, it is better to visit the castle in the afternoon.
-In the morning there are many tour buses that are stopping here with large groups and the pleasure of visiting the castle will be gone for good.
+In the morning, many tour buses stop here with large groups, and the pleasure of visiting the castle will be gone for good.

-Kindly note that you can visit the castle in an organized trip from Bucharest and enjoy having a tour guide with you that will make the proper presentation of the castle inside.
+Kindly note that you can visit the castle on an organized trip from Bucharest and enjoy having a tour guide with you to make the proper presentation of the castle inside.
 As an individual, you will not have a tour guide with you, as the castle does not offer this facility for individual tourists.
-There are in each room some info panels but for this castle particularly, the panels cannot tell you so many stories about the royal family of Romania who lived there, intrigues and did you know stuff.
+There are in each room some info panels, but for this castle particularly, the panels cannot tell you so many stories about the royal family of Romania who lived there, intrigues and did you know stuff.

 Tickets at Peles castle

-In order to buy tickets, you need only cash, Romanian currency (Lei).
-There is an ATM along the main alley, on your way to the castle and you can use it in case you need cash.
+To buy tickets, you need only cash, Romanian currency (Lei).
+There is an ATM along the main alley on your way to the castle, and you can use it in case you need cash.

 Ground floor exhibition (45min):

 Adults – 30 Lei

 Pupils and Students – 7.5 Lei

 Ground floor + first floor exhibitions (1h15min):